Answers to the questions visitors ask most

 The island offers diving for divers from every skill level, from beginner to advanced.

 All users of Bonairean waters are required to pay a nature fee.
-They cost $45 for divers and $25 for all other visitors.
+The cost is $40.

 Welcome to paradise